 Strings are supported by a series of Python string functions, including capitalize, rstrip, and replace.

-Capitalize the first character of the string in the field CITY_NAME.
+Capitalize the first character of the string in the CITY_NAME field.

-Strip any white space from the end of the string in the field CITY_NAME.
+Remove any space from the end of the string in the CITY_NAME field.

-Replace any occurrences of "california" with "California" found in the field STATE_NAME.
+Replace any occurrences of "california" with "California" in the STATE_NAME field.

 Characters in a string field can be accessed by indexing and slicing in Python.
 Indexing fetches characters at an index position; slicing fetches a group of characters.
 In the following table, assume that !fieldname! is a string field with a value of "abcde".

 The second-to-last character

 Python also supports string formatting using the format() method.